Matrix Sensing with Kernel Optimal Loss: Robustness and Optimization Landscape

 Lemma~\ref{thm:global_local_min} (adapted from~\cite{ma2023noisylowrankmatrixoptimization}) establishes a global-to-local optimality guarantee under noise, assuming the objective satisfies standard smoothness and RIP conditions.
 Specifically, if the noise vector satisfies $\|w\|_2 \leq \epsilon$ with high probability and the noiseless function $f(M, 0)$ satisfies the $\delta$-RIP$_{2r,2r}$ condition with $\delta < 1/3$, then for any $\epsilon \in [0, \frac{1/3 - \delta}{\zeta_2}]$, all local minimizers $\hat{X}$ satisfy the error bound $\|\hat{X} \hat{X}^\top - M^\ast\|_F \le \frac{2\zeta_1 \epsilon}{1 - 3(\delta + \zeta_2 \epsilon)}$, highlighting that under controlled noise, local solutions remain close to the ground truth with a bound that degrades gracefully in $\epsilon$.

 From the above lemma, we can know that, for MSE loss:

 still holds, which means MSE is better than the general loss result.
-And according to proposed kernel loss~\ref{thm:mainthm}, our robust loss is better.
-The results indicate that our condition which is:
+And according to the kernel loss~\ref{thm:mainthm}, our robust loss is better.
+The results indicate that our condition \eqref{delta_condition}, which is:

 should be smaller than 1/3.
 For larger $\delta$ situations, according to Ma's general loss we see: